kamalmarhubi/rust-bisect/README.md

 With a nightly Rust, it should be as simple as `cargo build` or `cargo build --release`.

-**NB** Building takes a *really* long time the first time!
-I'm using a git dependency for multirust-rs.
-Unfortunately, there is a submodule that has all binaries, and Cargo will get the submodule and its entire history, which drastically slows down the initial build as it downloads almost 700 MB of binaries.

 ## How it works